mraspberry/aursearch/README.md

 aursearch
 ======

-Searches the Arch Linux AUR for a given package and prints out all results that match the package name provided
+Searches the Arch Linux AUR for a given package and prints out all results that match the package name provided.
+This application has been deprecated.
+You should instead use https://github.com/nixalot/aurtools

 Usage information:
 ------------------